patrickbwarren/qgis-survex-import/README.md

-Passage walls (as line strings), polygons, and cross sections (as lines) are computed from the left and right measurements in the LRUD data in the same way that `aven` uses to display passage 'tubes' (well, near enough...).
-The direction of travel (bearing) is worked out, and used to compute the positions of points on the left and right passage walls.
+Passage walls (as line strings), polygons, and cross sections (as lines) are computed from the left and right measurements in the LRUD data in the same way that the `aven` viewer in survex displays passage 'tubes' (well, near enough...).
+The direction of travel (bearing) is worked out, and used to compute the positions of points on the left and right hand passage walls.
 These wall points are then assembled into the desired features (walls, polygons, cross sections).